 THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Self-aware leadership opens the doors to better communication, enhanced engagement, and increased leadership effectiveness.
-Self-aware leaders connect with their team members on deeper, more meaningful levels since they understand their employees’ emotional triggers.
-Leaders like Facebook’s Sheryl Sandberg are the embodiment of self-awareness-based leadership success.
+Self-aware leaders connect with their team members on more profound, more meaningful levels since they understand their employees’ emotional triggers.

 “Knowing yourself is the beginning of all wisdom.” – Aristotle.

-Self-awareness is the ability to know and understand oneself and the foundation of intelligent, healthy, sustainable, and transformational leadership.
+Self-awareness is knowing and understanding oneself and the foundation of intelligent, healthy, sustainable, and transformational leadership.
 What does it mean to know and understand yourself?
-How does self-aware leadership impact performance?

 knowing yourself